-The Explanatory Foreword provides a summary of the Council's revenue expenditure for the year.
-This note expands on this summary through an analysis of income and expenditure by service.
-The format of the Comprehensive Income and Expenditure Statement is that specified by the Service Accounting Code of Practice.
-However, decisions about resource allocation are taken by the Authority's Cabinet on the basis of budget reports analysed across service clusters.
+The analysis of income and expenditure by service on the face of the Comprehensive Income & Expenditure Statement is that specified by the Service Reporting Code of Practice.
+However, decisions about resource allocation are taken by the Authority's Cabinet on the basis of budget reports analysed across Service Heads.
 These reports are prepared on a different basis from the accounting policies used in the financial statements.
 In particular:

-1. No charges are made in relation to capital expenditure, with the exception of estimated depreciation charges, whereas depreciation, revaluation and impairment losses in excess of the balance on the Revaluation reserve, amortisations and revenue expenditure funded by capital under statute are charged to services in the Comprehensive Income and Expenditure Statement.

-2. The cost of retirement benefits is based on cash flows (payment of employers' pension contributions) rather than the current service costs of benefits paid in the year.

-3. Expenditure on some support services is budgeted for centrally and not charged across the service clusters.

-4. Transfers to and from Reserves are accounted for within the service clusters, whereas in the financial statements reserves transfers are accounted for through the Movement in Reserves Statement.
+- 1. No charges are made in relation to capital expenditure, with the exception of estimated depreciation charges, whereas depreciation, revaluation and impairment losses in excess of the balance on the Revaluation reserve, amortisations and revenue expenditure funded by capital under statute are charged to services in the Comprehensive Income and Expenditure Statement. - 2.
+The cost of retirement benefits is based on cash flows (payment of employers' pension contributions) rather than the current service costs of benefits accrued in the year. - 3.
+Expenditure on some support services is budgeted for centrally and not charged across the service clusters. - 4.
+Transfers to and from Reserves are accounted for within the service clusters, whereas in the financial statements reserves transfers are accounted for through the Movement in Reserves Statement. - 5.
+Income & Expenditure from investment properties is included in Governance & Logistics but has been accounted for in the Financing and investment Income and Expenditure line in the Comprehensive Income & Expenditure Statement.